Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

 # Teku Command Line

-This reference describes the syntax of the Hyperledger Besu Command Line Interface (CLI) options and subcommands.
+This reference describes the syntax of the Teku Command Line Interface (CLI) options and subcommands.

+!!! important
+    The command line interface options are currently under development and my change.

 ## Specifying Options